BUT 9613T

 The BUT 9613T was a two-axle double-deck trolleybus chassis manufactured by British United Traction in 1957/58.
-A total of 90 were manufactured by Crossley Motors' Stockport factory, all for Glasgow.
+It was an extended wheelbase version of the BUT 9612T.
+A total of 90 were manufactured at the Crossley Motors' Stockport factory, all for Glasgow.'

+A single example is preserved in the UK at the Trolleybus Museum at Sandtoft in Yorkshire.